 Sounds familiar, right?
 Wrong.
 The story takes a sudden turn as it’s learned those in charge of the prison are not all that they seem.
 The Doctor and Rose soon learn they are battling a nemesis they’ve seen before.
 Although they are from Raxacoricofallapatoria, they are a different family than the Slitheen called the Bathleen.
 Once this happens, any ideas about calling out the for-profit prison industry seem to disappear in favor of alien pursuit and revelations.

 The characters are written well and behave in a way that works for The Ninth Doctor and Rose from the series.
-There was a lot of fun here as alliances with various human prisoners and aliens was made to help Rose and The Doctor reunite; as if there ever was a doubt that they would.
+There was a lot of fun here as alliances with various human prisoners and aliens were made to help Rose and The Doctor reunite; as if there ever was a doubt that they would.
 The book felt a little strange that way; as if different people had written different parts with different ideas.
-On one hand it seemed like it was trying to make a point, then it lost that.
+On one hand, it seemed like it was trying to make a point, then it lost that.
 Then it seemed like it was trying to be a fun adventure with aliens as The Doctor and Rose tried to outsmart them.
 It lost that and tried for the action/adventure mode.

 I remember when I was in a fan group for another science fiction series way back before the internet was a big thing.
 We’d do round-robin writing of stories where someone would start with an idea and the next person would take that story in his own direction, and then the next person to continue would add their own bit.
-That what The Monsters Inside felt like to me.
+That is what The Monsters Inside felt like to me.
 It seemed to shift gears a lot.
 It felt like one person came up with the premise of The Doctor and Rose being separated on Justicia and then sent it to another person to try to write their way out of it.
 Another person decided to add in the Slitheen, while another added in a chase sequence of sorts.

-It’s not a horrible story, but it really doesn’t capture the essence of the characters in the same way many of the series stories do.
+It’s not a horrible story, but it really doesn’t capture the essence of the characters in the same way many of the series’ stories do.
 I’d give it 3 stars.